php-fig/per-attributes/README.md

 Ideally, proposals should be discussed in the [PHP-FIG Discord](https://discord.gg/php-fig), `#per-attributes` channel, prior to proposal.

+Existing attributes can be transfered to the FIG. Such attributes will be listed for a reasonable amount of time in an IN_TRANSITION.md document.
+The process for a take-over is in essence the same as for not-yet existing attributes.

 ## Contributing

 Please see [CONTRIBUTING](CONTRIBUTING.md) for details.